 DESCRIPTION

 "This is a control variable.
 It is written by an external management entity.
-Changes take effect for the next Probe Response frame.
+Changes take effect as soon as practical in the implementation.

-This attribute, when true, indicates that the station may respond with a single Beacon or Probe Response frame addressed to broadcast address , to two or more received Probe Request frames."
+This attribute, when true, indicates that the station may respond to two or more received Probe Request frames with a single Probe Response frame addressed to broadcast address.
+Alternatively, the station may respond to one or more received Probe Request frames by omitting the response of the Probe Response frame and transmitting a Beacon frame at TBTT as the response."

 DEFVAL { false }